 What is Critical Illness Insurance?

 Those who are purchasing Direct Purchase Life Insurance have the option of adding a critical illness rider to their plan.
 It offers a one lump sum payment upon diagnosis of a covered critical illness.
 On the other hand, standalone critical illness plans may also provide additional benefits like reconstruction surgery coverage, juvenile disease coverage and early payouts.
 Some critical illness plans also let make up to 5 claims, which can be a lifesaver when you have a disease that often leads to the development of others.
-These standalone plans can not be bought online, meaning you have to talk to your financial advisor before purchasing.
+These standalone plans can be bought online, but you should still consult a financial advisor before purchasing one.

 Who Should Get It?